AlexData-Hawkhill/alexdata-minimal-linux-arch-os/restart-desktop-environment.md

 killall plasmashell    # Allow it time to stop properly!
 ```

-### If you see more than one plasma environment running - kill the all with this:
+### If you see more than one plasma environment running - kill all of them with this:
 ```
 killall -9 plasmashell    # Force it to close instantly!
 If frozen!
 ```